galnir/Master-Bot/README.md

 !translate 'your-text-here' - You can translate any text from any language to English(more languages will be added)

+- Reddit command:

+!reddit 'subreddit-name' - Get the 5 top posts of any non-nsfw subreddit or leave blank for r/all

 ### Resources

 [Get a Tenor API key here](https://tenor.com/developer/keyregistration)